bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/part2/README.md

 </p>
 <div align="center">
   <b><i>
-   fate was just a power that brought harmonious and proportional order to the cosmos
+   Fate was just a power that brought harmonious and proportional order to the cosmos
   </i></b>
 </div>
 <br>